HBPol/rag-trader/README.md

 - **Compose smoke test** ensures `.env.example` and the Docker Compose files stay aligned.
 Run `pytest tests/test_compose.py` before relying on the stack locally or in CI.
 See [Compose Smoke Tests](#compose-smoke-tests) for details on the scenarios covered.
+- **External reachability probes** live in [`tools/reachability.py`](tools/reachability.py).
+They verify Coinbase, RSS feeds, and Qdrant respond before we run heavier jobs.
+Execute `python tools/reachability.py` locally or rely on the "External Reachability" CI job to exercise them on every push.
 - **PyCharm + Docker**: add a Docker Compose interpreter pointed at the `api` service so editor actions reuse the container runtime.
 In *Settings → Project → Python Interpreter*, click **Add Interpreter… → Docker Compose**, select `docker-compose.yml` (and optionally